eKhanchin/Calendar/README.md

 # Calendar
-This is a calendar widget made for python3 scripts that use tkinter module.
+This is a calendar widget made for python3 programs that use tkinter module.

 ## Screenshot